kineticstoolkit/kineticstoolkit_doc/src/matplotlib_axis.md

 plt.axis([20, 30, 0, 1]);
 ```

-## 📄 Square zoom
+## Square zoom

-By defaults, plots are rectangular and will adapt their shape to maximize the span on both x and y axes.
+By defaults, plots are rectangular and will adapt their shape to optimize the scale on both x and y axes.
 However, in some circumstances, we need both x and y axes to have the same scale, e.g., to plot the (x, y) trajectory of a point in space.
 To set the same scale to both axes, we use `plt.axis("square")`.

 For example, plotting the (x, y) coordinates of a true circle looks like an ellipse by default:

 ```{code-cell}
 x = [ 1.        ,  0.96592583,  0.8660254 ,  0.70710678,  0.5       ,